-Section 75 category Details of evidence/information Religious belief The policy applies to all members of staff and service users fairly and consistently irrespective of which equality group they belong to.
-The service is open to Invest NI clients only.
-There is no evidence to suggest that the policy will lead to an adverse impact on any of the categories.
+Section 75 category Details of evidence/information

+Religious belief The policy applies to all members of staff fairly and consistently irrespective of which equality group they belong to.
+There is no evidence to suggest that the Further Education Policy will lead to an adverse impact on any of the categories.
+The policy aims to make learning opportunities available to all staff on a more flexible basis.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

 Men and women generally As above

-Disability Any reasonable adjustments will be carried out on request.
-Our services are accessible to all.

-Dependants As above
+Disability As above Dependants As above